 Background

-For my publications, see my Google Scholar page as Google is better at updating lists than I am!
-I have a broad range of research interests across the field of applied mathematics and (physics-based) machine learning, but I focus particularly on engineering-related applications including robotics.
-Many mathematicians would call me an engineer, whilst many would engineers call me a mathematician — you can form your own opinions 😀.
-I’m more generally interested in the theory/practice underpinning scientific computing and programming....
+I focus on the application of scientific machine learning (SciML), particularly physics-based machine learning, to nonlinear dynamics problems coming from engineering.
+I also have a broad range of research interests across the field of applied mathematics and computer science.
+I focus particularly on engineering-related applications (e.g., aeroelastic flutter) and I have a sideline in tactile robotics (joint with Nathan Lepora).
+Many mathematicians call me an engineer, whilst many engineers call me a mathematician — you can form your own opinions 😀. ...

 New collaborations